dalmaufc/LegalSmart/README.md

 ---

 ## 📬 Contact

+Built by LegalSmart (Ecuador 🇪🇨)
-Built for LegalSmart (Ecuador).
-For collaborations or questions, reach out on LinkedIn or GitHub.
+For feedback, contributions, or expansion to other constitutions, reach out on LinkedIn or GitHub.